YanBerdin/discOtech/README.md

-#  DiscO'Tech
+# `DiscO'Tech`

+## :star2: About
+The project consists in creating an online platform allowing the referencing of all musical genres The main goal is to provide users with a friendly and attractive interface to explore music discs

-This is a starter template for a Github Repositories Explorer project built with **React.js**
+built with **React.js**

 ## :man_dancing: Demo
 This project hosted at : https://discotech-git-master-yanberdins-projects.vercel.app/

 BackOffice App/API (Symfony) : https://github.com/YanBerdin/api-discOtech

-## :star2: About

-The project consists in creating an online platform allowing the referencing of all musical genres The main goal is to provide users with a friendly and attractive interface to explore music discs.

 ## :gear: Checklist Run